We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Another positive aspect of Niner RLT RDO R7000 are its Shimano R7020 hydraulic disc brakes that translate into lots of ample braking power for confidence on downhills.

-Get this bike if you want to travel light and fast, covering hundreds of miles in a week.
+This is one of the best touring bikes for you if you want to travel light and fast, covering hundreds of miles in a week.

 Best Drop-Bar Adventure Mountain Bike